-The Council is affirmatively satisfied that, for the likely range of reasonably foreseeable demand for the transportation of gas on the City Gate to Berrimah Pipeline, it is more efficient, in terms of the costs and benefits to the community as a whole, for the City Gate to Berrimah Pipeline to provide those services rather than for those services to be provided by more than one pipeline.
+The Council is affirmatively satisfied that, for the likely range of reasonably foreseeable demand for the transportation of gas on the Temora network, it is more efficient, in terms of the costs and benefits to the community as a whole, for the Temora network to provide those services rather than for those services to be provided by more than one pipeline.

-The Council is therefore satisfied that criterion (b) is met.
+The Council is therefore satisfied that criterion (b) is met for the Temora network.